bodywork-ml/bodywork-core/docs/quickstart_serve_model.md

 ## A REST API Service that Returns Predicted Classes

 The example model that we want to serve returns the predicted sub-species of iris plant, given four of its critical dimensions as inputs.
-For more information on this ML task see ['Quickstart - Train and Deploy Pipeline'](quickstart_train_and_deploy.md#a-machine-learning-task).
+For more information on this ML task see ['Quickstart - Deploy ML Pipeline'](quickstart_ml_pipeline.md#a-machine-learning-task).

 The Bodywork project for this single-stage workflow is packaged as a [GitHub repository](https://github.com/bodywork-ml/bodywork-serve-model-project), whose root directory is structured as follows,